vstinner/unicode_book/programming_languages.rst

 Python
 ------

 Python supports Unicode since its version 2.0 released in october 2000.
-Byte and Unicode strings store their length, so it's possible to embed nul byte/character.
+:ref:`Byte <bytes>` and :ref:`Unicode <str>` strings store their length, so it's possible to embed nul byte/character.

 Python can be compiled in two modes: narrow (:ref:`UTF-16 <utf16>`) and wide (:ref:`UCS-4 <ucs>`).
 ``sys.maxunicode`` constant is 0xFFFF in narrow mode, and 0x10FFFF in wide mode.